 Name And Position Principal Occupation And Related Experience Naushad (Jim) Jiwani - Trustee President and Director of AdminCo and the General Partner See Item 2.2 - "Our Business - Prestige Hospitality Group".
 Saleem Budhwani - Trustee Vice President and Director of AdminCo and the General Partner See Item 2.2 - "Our Business - Prestige Hospitality Group".
 Arif Amlani C.A Trustee Vice President, Secretary and Director of AdminCo and the General Partner See Item 2.2 - "Our Business - Prestige Hospitality Group".

-Name And Position Principal Occupation And Related Experience Curtis Potyondi - Trustee Director of AdminCo and the General Partner See Item 2.2 - "Our Business - Prestige Hospitality Group".
+Curtis Potyondi - Trustee Director of AdminCo and the General Partner See Item 2.2 - "Our Business - Prestige Hospitality Group".
+Anil Taneja - Trustee Director of AdminCo and the General Partner See Item 2.2 - "Our Business - Experience of the Trustees".